ePaysa-ind/askChinna/PROJECT_RULES.md

 # AskChinna Project Rules

+## Change Log
+- 2025-05-04: Refactored DateTimeUtils to a Kotlin object (utility singleton) and removed DI usage.
+- 2025-05-04: Added project error tracking file (BUILD_ERRORS.md) for systematic build error management.

+## Error Tracking
+- All build errors must be copied to BUILD_ERRORS.md (or build_errors.log) at the project root after each build.
+This enables systematic tracking and resolution of issues.

 > ⚠️ CRITICAL RULE: Do not make any changes unless the root cause is shown to the user and the user confirms the change.

 > 📝 IMPORTANT NOTE: The user is not a developer and requires detailed guidance.
 All code changes must include: